CodingMagpie/my-backend-developer-roadmap-Python/README.md

 # my backend developer roadmap Python
-Roadmap with "Soft skilles" and "Hards killes" my definition of Soft skills - skills that help you to do your job.
+Roadmap with "Soft skilles" and "Hards killes" my definition:
+- Soft skills - skills that help you to do your job.
 At this case it will be learning skills.
-Soft skills more important -> why is more important then "what" my definition of Hard skills - learning technical skills and appliing them to my projects.
+Soft skills more important -> why is more important then "what"
+- Hard skills - learning technical skills and appliing them to my projects.
 And creating projects.